Milliman-PRM/Milliman-Access-Portal/.github/PRE_RELEASE_CHECKLIST_TEMPLATE.md

 ##### Tasks

 - [ ] Deploy application to staging for testing and paste URL in pull request
+- [ ] Fill in the Release Version above and name this pull request "Pre-Release - MAP vX.X.X" to match the release version
 - [ ] Prepare formal UAT document
 - [ ] Complete the testing checklist
 - [ ] Create issues for any bugs found, prioritize them, and add to release milestone